rwidmark/ConvertSID/README.md

 * [GitHub](https://github.com/rwidmark)

 # Help
-Below I have specified things that I think will help people with this module.
+Below I have specified things that I think will help people with this module..
 You can also see the API for each function in the [help folder](https://github.com/rwidmark/ConvertSID/tree/main/help)

 ## Install